Muncy hits 3-run walk-off HR, Dodgers beat Diamondbacks 7-4 - WHIZ News

 LOS ANGELES (AP) — Max Muncy slugged a three-run, walk-off homer in the ninth inning, rallying the Los Angeles Dodgers past the Arizona Diamondbacks 7-4 on Sunday.

-The Dodgers tied the game at 4 with three runs in the eighth, then scored more to complete the comeback a day after their historic 22-1 win over the D-backs.
+After producing just one run through seven innings, the Dodgers tied the game at 4 with three runs in the eighth, then scored again to complete the comeback a day after their historic 22-1 win over the D-backs.

+“You like to think it carries over, but it doesn’t work that way,” manager Dave Roberts said.
+“Our guys were still grinding and trying to take good at-bats.
+Fortunately, we got some momentum in eighth inning.”

 The World Series champion Dodgers head into the All-Star break at 56-35.
 They have the second-best record in the majors, and are two games behind San Francisco in the NL West.